Eugène Delacroix in Cadiz

 A chance encounter with Cadiz

-May 1832, Delacroix, already renowned for “Liberty Leading the People” is stranded at the port of Cádiz, aboard “La Perle” coming from Tangier.
+May 1832, Delacroix, already known for “Liberty Leading the People” was stranded at the port of Cádiz, aboard “La Perle,” which had sailed from Tangier.
 A cholera epidemic is sweeping North Africa.
 Quarantine.
 A week—a long time.

 Finally freed from the shackles of the ship, he went down to the port with his notebooks and palette.